aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pcl-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PCL to MARKDOWN on Android via Java" h2="Convert PCL to MARKDOWN in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+PCL (Printer Command Language) is a page description language used to control the printing process.
+It is used to control the printing process of a variety of printers and is supported by many operating systems.
+On the other hand, Markdown is a lightweight markup language used to format plain text.
+It is used to create web pages, documents, and other text-based content.
+Therefore, it is necessary to convert PCL to Markdown in order to make the content readable and accessible.

+<h2>How Aspose.Total Helps for PCL to Markdown Conversion</h2>

-You can integrate PCL to MARKDOWN conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert PCL file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to MARKDOWN.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate PCL to MARKDOWN conversion feature in your mobile apps.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.
+The first API, Aspose.PDF for Android via Java, can be used to convert PCL file to DOC.
+The second API, Aspose.Words for Android Java, can be used to render DOC to MARKDOWN.
+This way, Aspose.Total for Android Java helps to integrate PCL to MARKDOWN conversion feature in your mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}